annashcherbina/nobel_lab_projects/age_V2/volcano_homer_pval_vs_rna_fc/README.md

 These are homer motifs with significan de novo p-values The mapping of TF name to TF family can be found from: "tf_to_family_map.txt"

-execute "aggregate_for_plot.py" to form volcano plot inputs execute "plot_volcano.R" to plot the volcano plots.
+Execute "aggregate_for_plot.py" to form volcano plot inputs

+Execute "plot_volcano.R" to plot the volcano plots.